tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gcn/GCNHomGraphUpdate.md

 <!-- Placeholder for "Used in" -->

-The returned layer performs one update step of a Graph Convolutional Network (GCN) from https://arxiv.org/abs/1609.02907 on an edge set of a GraphTensor.
-It is best suited for graphs that have just that one edge set, which connects one node set to itself.
+The returned layer performs one update step of a Graph Convolutional Network (GCN) from https://arxiv.org/abs/1609.02907 on a GraphTensor that stores a homogeneous graph.
 For heterogeneous graphs with multiple edge sets connecting a single node set, users are advised to consider a GraphUpdate with one or more GCNConv objects instead.

+> IMPORTANT: By default, the graph convolution computed by this class takes
+> inputs only along edges that are explicitly stored in the input GraphTensor.
+> Including the old node state in the inputs for computing the new node state
+> requires having an explicit loop in the edge set, or setting
+> `add_self_loops=True`.

 <!-- Tabular view -->